FrontierDevelopmentLab/sat-extractor/README.md

 **Important**: the `token.json` contains the needed credentials to access you cloud provider.
 In this example case it contains the gcp credentials.
 You can see instructions for getting it below in the [Authentication](#authentication) instructions.

 3. Open the `cloud/<provider>.yaml` and add there your account info as in the default provided file.
+The `storage_root` must point to an existing bucket/bucket directory. `user_id` is simply used for naming resources.
    (optional): you can choose different configurations by changing modules configs: `builder`, `stac`, `tiler`, `scheduler`, `preparer`, etc. There you can change things like patch_size, chunk_size.

 4. Run `python src/satextractor/cli.py` and enjoy!